How to Start a Prop Trading Firm: Ins and Outs

 In 2024, the CFTC (Commodity Futures Trading Commission) and the OSC (Ontario Securities Commission) filed lawsuits against prop trading firm My Forex Funds and its CEO, Murtuza Kazmi, for fraud.
 This effectively closed down the company.
 However, the lawsuit has been unsuccessful if it was intended to set a precedent.
 A subsequent legal challenge by the defendant’s lawyers led to most of Kazmi’s assets being unfrozen.

-Furthermore, in a motion against the CFTC by the firm’s lawyers it was admitted by the regulator’s lead attorney that the investigation had been conducted in a “careless and sloppy” manner.
-The CFTC has subsequently put four of its lawyers and one investigator who worked on the case on administrative leave due to accusations of misconduct.
+Furthermore, in a motion filed by the firm’s lawyers against the CFTC, the regulator’s lead attorney admitted that the investigation had been conducted in a “careless and sloppy” manner.
+The CFTC has since placed four of its lawyers and one investigator who worked on the case on administrative leave amid allegations of misconduct.

 This case has prompted other prop firms to be much more explicit about the simulated nature of the trading services they offer.
-Increased scrutiny is no-doubt arising due to how profitable these businesses can be and how popular retail prop trading is becoming.
+Increased scrutiny is undoubtedly arising from how profitable these businesses can be and how popular retail prop trading is becoming.

 Why did MetaQuotes block prop trading firms?